 To save time, when hiring a custom web designer, you'll want to create an outline of your website in software you're familiar with like Microsoft Word.
 Additionally, writing all the page copy and gathering all your images before you contact a developer is also a good idea (the page you're reading now took more than five hours to write).
 Check out your competitor's websites for some ideas on how your site should function.
 The more precisely you outline your website needs to the developer the more hours (and money) you'll save.

 Developers and Templates: If you find a pre-built website template design you like you can have the site designer use this as the starting point for your web project and save considerable development and setup time.
 Allwebco templates are used by professionals worldwide for all types of website setup projects.
 For one developer familiar with our web templates go to suburbanwebdesign.com.

 Alternative 6.)
 When a Website Builder WorksBecause of the limitations of proprietary DIY site builder programs, if you're planning a large website, or plan to expand over time, then the above options are a better choice.
 If you have a large corporation or highly successful business now, you should not be using a website builder.

 When to Use...

-Using builder programs is a quick easy way to setup a small website and is not recommended if you want a professional looking and functioning website.
+Builder programs are a quick easy way to setup a small website, and are not recommended if you want a professional looking and functioning website.
 They sound like an easy solution, but keep in mind you'll still need to learn the proprietary editing interface, create all the page text copy and do the SEO by hand.
 Another little known fact is that a browser interface is slower to edit in.
 How slow depends on your Internet connection and computer speed (as well as the web services company you choose).